 For help with Separation Anxiety we recommend contacting our friend Linda.
 Linda is a Certified Separation Anxiety Trainer (one of only about 50 world wide) and works remotely with clients all over the country.
 The unique process of the remote training helps many separation anxiety dogs be more successful as they are able to complete the training at home where they are most comfortable.
-Certified Separation Anxiety Trainers are the best of the best when it comes to handing separation anxiety cases as they have completed a program designed specifically for helping Separation Anxiety to become certified.
+Certified Separation Anxiety Trainers are the best of the best when it comes to handing separation anxiety cases as they have completed a certification program designed specifically for helping Separation Anxiety to become certified.
 This extra education makes all the difference when it comes to helping your dog.
-To schedule a free 30 minute phone consultation with her or to learn more please visit her website Positivecaninetraining.com.
+To schedule a free 30 minute phone consultation with Linda or to learn more please visit her website Positivecaninetraining.com.
 Linda is great at determining if a strict Separation Anxiety program with her is needed or if a training protocol with Discover Pet Training is the best path.
 We typically refer all Separation Anxiety clients to her for the free phone consultation to start, then if Linda feels it is right, we will continue on with a Behavior Modification program.

 When it comes to aggression there is no room to mess around.
 After all a bite can be a huge liability issue in addition to all the pain it may cause.
-Because of this you want to make sure you get help with a knowledgable instructor that uses positive methods.
-Did you know many old school training techniques including prong collars, choke collars, shock collars, alpha rolls, and asserting dominance can lead to aggressive behaviors or make aggressive behaviors worse?
+Because of this you want to make sure you get help with a knowledgeable instructor that uses positive methods.
+Did you know many out dated training techniques including prong collars, choke collars, shock collars, alpha rolls, and asserting dominance can lead to aggressive behaviors or make aggressive behaviors worse?
 Yes, even when these tools and methods are used correctly.
 There is a lot of science that has come out in the last 25 years that caution using any kind of correction based training, especially when it comes to aggressive behaviors.
-Because of this it is crucial to avoid using any of these tools and methods when working on aggression cases.
+Because of this, it is crucial to avoid using any of these tools and methods when working on aggression cases.
 It is also why the American Veterinary Society of Animal Behavior recommends using any kind of punishment as a last resort .
 (Click on the link for their full stance).
-For help with aggression we recommend working with a vet behaviorist.
-Vet Behaviorists are a veterinarian that has studied behavior intensely as well.
-This allows them to not only work on the aggression from a behavioral stand point but from a medical stand point as well.
+For help with severe aggression we recommend working with a vet behaviorist.
+Vet Behaviorists are a veterinarian that has studied behavior intensely.
+This allows them to not only work on the aggression from a medical stand point but from a behavioral stand point as well.
 Many Aggressive behaviors stem from BOTH a medical and behavior cause.
 They also follow the guidelines of the American Veterinary Society of Animal Behavior and work on aggression issues without the use of punishment.
 Vet Behaviorists stay up to date with the science to know what the best practices are when it comes to behavior.
 This helps to ensure you and your dog get the BEST care and training that is available.
-We recommend working with Dr. Ciribassi and his team at Chicago Veterinary Behavior Consultants or the team at Insight Animal Behavior Services.
-We are extremely lucky to have one of the best Veterinary Behaviorist teams in the country so close to us and we hope anyone looking for help with aggression will take full advantage of it.
+We recommend working with the team at Chicago Veterinary Behavior Consultants or the team at Insight Animal Behavior Services.
+We are extremely lucky to some of the best Veterinary Behaviorist teams in the country so close to us and we hope anyone looking for help with aggression will take full advantage of it.
 Please do not waste money working with an under qualified trainer when it comes to aggression.
 We can not tell you how many clients we have helped get in touch with a Vet Behaviorist after they worked with an under qualified dog trainer, that many times made the issues worse.
 Vet Behaviorists do tend to get booked weeks or sometimes even a couple months in advance so it is important to contact them at the first sign of aggression rather than wait and let the behavior get worse.